tuckergs/smb2-cmmod/README.md

 ## Credits

-I would like to thank CraftedCart, miss mecha, et al. for figuring out the amount of the REL needed for this program to exist.
+I would like to thank various people from the SMB Level Workshop for their documentation about SMB2, like miss mecha, CraftSpider, bobjrsenior, et al. I would also like to thank CraftedCart for his repo, smbinfo, that is a compilation of this data.